Congruences of Eisenstein series of level $\Gamma_1(N)$ via Dieudonn\'e theory of formal groups: -level structures on elliptic curves and modular forms

 \subsection{$p$-adic modulis}

-We will study congruences of Eisenstein series in $\Ecal_k(\mu_N,\chi)$ $p$-adically. \begin{defn} An elliptic curve $C$ over a $p$-complete ring is called ($p$-)\textbf{ordinary} if it has nodal singularity, or its reduction mod $p$ is ordinary, i.e. the formal group $\widehat{C}$ associated to $C$ has height $1$ reduction mod $p$.
+We will study congruences of modular forms in $M_k(\mu_N,\chi)$ completed at a prime $p$. \begin{defn} An elliptic curve $C$ over a $p$-complete ring is called ($p$-)\textbf{ordinary} if it has nodal singularity, or its reduction mod $p$ is ordinary, i.e. the formal group $\widehat{C}$ associated to $C$ has height $1$ reduction mod $p$.

 Denote the $p$-completed moduli stack of $p$-ordinary elliptic curve by $\Mello$.
 This is an open substack of $\Mell$, since it is the non-vanishing locus of the Hasse invariant. \end{defn}

 Restricted to $\Mello$, the $\mu_{p^{v}}$-level structures on an elliptic curve $C$ are identified with the corresponding level structures on the height $1$ formal group $\widehat{C}$.
 As formal groups of height $1$ are \'{e}tale locally isomorphic to $\Gmh$, the multiplicative formal group, there is a tower of stacks: